Skip to Content

 How to Save Peanut Brittle

-Nothing is worse than making it through a dessert only for it not to turn out.
-But don’t chuck your peanut brittle just yet!
-Let’s look at some common candy-making issues and learn how to save peanut brittle or, at the very least, avoid those mistakes with the next batch.
+Few things are as frustrating as putting effort into a dessert for it to fall short.
+But don’t toss your peanut brittle just yet!
+Let’s look at some common candy-making pitfalls and learn how to save peanut brittle or, at the very least, avoid the same mistakes with the next batch.

 Salvaged peanut brittle on a plate.